yoonsunghwan/StreamLitSP500/README.md

 Use: http://34.66.143.41/

+S&PSymbols.txt contains list of all S&P 500 stocks.
+requirements.txt contains the required python files.

-Text Document contains list of all S&P 500 stocks
+institutional_holders.csv contains list of all institutional holders for S&P 500 stocks.

-PlotlyGraphs.py contains functions to create plotly graphs
+plotlyGraphs.py contains functions to create plotly graphs

-app.py contains the StreamLit files
+app.py contains the StreamLit files.
+Command "streamlit run app.py" in order to display the app in your own browser.